 Before you buy, check age requirements, confirm your local rules, and make sure the product page links to the correct COA for the exact lot you’re ordering.
 When your package arrives, verify the jar’s batch ID against the COA, inspect the seal, and do a quick aroma check for freshness.
 If anything doesn’t match such as the label details, dates, or test results—pause and contact support so we can resolve it before you open the jar.

 If you’re new to a strain or batch, start small (e.g., an eighth) and scale up once you know it fits your routine.
 Price-per-gram often drops with larger sizes, but freshness and fit should lead the decision, not just the math.
-Because Gold CBD, we buy by the pound on the wholesale market, you’ll see limited runs and rotations; when a favorite sells through, we bring in a lot that meets the same quality bar.
+Because Gold Canna, we buy by the pound on the wholesale market, you’ll see limited runs and rotations; when a favorite sells through, we bring in a lot that meets the same quality bar.
 Check pack/test dates, keep notes on what you liked, and use the COA to compare new arrivals confidently

 Read also: